plhosk/stock-sync/README.md

-## Stock Sync - Real-time Collaboration
+## Stock Sync - Real-time Collaboration (Web Sockets demo)
 Paul Hoskinson (plhosk@gmail.com)

 - Enter a stock market symbol to create a chart.
-- Set chart options such as time scale and chart style.
+- Add, move or delete charts in the list.
-- Changes to chart settings (which charts are visible, individual chart options) will be synchronized in real-time to anyone else who is using the app.
+- Any changes you make are instantly synchronized with anyone else who is using the app.
+- Try opening the app on multiple browsers or devices and watch the changes synchronize.

 ---

 - Try the live version on Heroku: [https://stock-sync-plhosk.herokuapp.com/](https://stock-sync-plhosk.herokuapp.com/)
 - Github Repository: [https://github.com/plhosk/stock-sync](https://github.com/plhosk/stock-sync)
-- This app makes use of the [cool api](https://cool.com/api).
+- This app makes use of the [Quandl Wiki Stock Prices API](https://www.quandl.com/data/WIKI-Wiki-EOD-Stock-Prices/documentation/documentation).

 ---

 ### Main Technologies
-- **Development**: Hot Reloading, Webpack, babel, yarn, eslint (airbnb)
+- **Development**: Hot Reloading, Webpack, babel, yarn, eslint
-- **Client**: React, Redux, redux-saga, Material UI, Web Sockets
+- **Client**: React, Redux, redux-saga, socket.io, Material UI
-- **Server**: Node/Express, Mongoose, Web Sockets
+- **Server**: Node/Express, socket.io

+### Technical Discussion
+- Changes made in the client result in Redux actions being dispatched to the server.
+- The server uses these actions to update its own copy of the redux store and broadcast it to all connected web sockets.
+- The client receives the updated store from the server in the form of a Redux action.
+- Hot Reloading is enabled for live editing of all content types (React components, Sagas, and Redux reducers)

 ### Development Instructions
 - Install [Node.js](https://nodejs.org/en/) and Git (optional)
 - Clone or download the code from git repository: `git clone https://github.com/plhosk/stock-sync.git`
 - Enter project folder: `cd stock-sync`
 - Install node packages: `npm install`
-- Rename the file ".env.example" in your project directory to ".env" and add the URI to your MongoDB database collection (example: `MONGO_URI=mongodb://localhost/stock-sync`)
+- Rename the file ".env.example" in your project directory to ".env" and add the URL to your node server (example: `SERVER_URL=http://localhost:3000`) and your Quandl API Key
 - Build the client bundle with Webpack: `npm run build`
 - Start the Node/Express web server: `npm start`
 - Visit the server URL in your web browser (default port 3000): [http://localhost:3000](http://localhost:3000)